AllenNeuralDynamics/aind-file-standards/documentation_standards/code_ocean_pipeline_doc_standard.md

 ## Pipeline Overview

-The README must provide a high-level overview of the pipeline, including:
+The README should provide a high-level overview of the pipeline, including:
 1. A description of the overall workflow
 2. The purpose of each processing stage
 3. Any assumptions about the input data